nemisj/docs/cv.md

 ( http://www.informaat-cxp.com/ )

 After five years of work at Mendix company I moved on further.
 To the new challenges, new possibilities and new fresh start.
 I have started working at Informaat.
 Company focusing very deeply on User Experience ( UX ).
-Mainly focusing on digital User Experience.
-This was the moment, when Informaat started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) with the tool "Deltalogica".
+Mainly focusing on digital UX.
+This was the moment, when Informaat started to develop their own 'home-made' platform called Customer Experience Platform ( CXP ) with the tool "Dialogica".
 It's was a starting point for them, so a lot had to be done, researched and tried out.
-This is where I started work closly with node.js, mongo, Angular, grunt and other new technologies.
+This is where I started work closely with node.js, mongoDB, AngularJS, grunt and other technologies.

 ( <http://www.informaat-cxp.com/> )